fitztrev/query-tracer/README.md

 It makes use of Laravel's global query scopes to do a backtrace and find where a query originated.
 Then it puts that info in extraneous but helpful `WHERE` clauses.

 By default, it's only enabled when `debug` is on.
-You can turn it off for specific models by adding this method to your model(s):
+You can change this behavior for specific models by adding an `enableQueryTracer()` method to your model(s).
+For example:

 ```php
 public function enableQueryTracer()